laravel/docs/database-testing.md

 <a name="writing-factories"></a>
 ## Writing Factories

-To get started, take a look at the `database/factories/UserFactory.php` file in your application.
-Out of the box, this file contains the following factory definition:
+To start learning how to write factories, take a look at the `database/factories/UserFactory.php` file in your application.
+This factory is included with all new Laravel applications and contains the following factory definition:

     namespace Database\Factories;